tech-by-design/docs.techbd.org/public/assurance/1115-waiver/ahc-hrsn/screening/regression-test-prime/fhir-service-prime/results/2024/05/2024-05-27 SHIN-NY SDoH-IG v0.3.0 Validation Engines Comparison/README.md

 ## File evaluation against various validators

-* Validate against legacy public inferno site SHIN-NY IG Version 4.0 (Local Instance).
+* Validate the FHIR document on the [Legacy Public Inferno Site](https://inferno.healthit.gov/validator/) using SHIN-NY IG Version 0.4.0.
-* Validate against new official public site SHIN-NY IG Version 4.0 (Local Instance).
+* Validate the FHIR document on the [Official Public Site](https://validator.fhir.org/) using SHIN-NY IG Version 0.4.0.
-* Validate against new official local docker site SHIN-NY IG Version 4.0 (Local Instance).
+* Validate the FHIR document on the Official Local Docker Site using SHIN-NY IG Version 0.4.0.
-* Validate against custom 1115 FHIR server  SHIN-NY IG Version 4.0 (Local Instance).
+* Validate the FHIR document on the Custom 1115 FHIR Server using SHIN-NY IG Version 0.4.0.

-### updates from SHIN-NY IG Version 3.0 and SHIN-NY IG Version 4.0(draft)
+### updates from SHIN-NY IG Version 0.3.0 and SHIN-NY IG Version 0.4.0

 * Added more bundle constraints.
 * bundle.total - max value is set to 1 from 0.